bsmith89/longev-mgen/doc/submission.md

 MAGs derived here have not been described previously.
 <!---->
 <!--
-TODO: Do we "reconstruct" MAGs?
-No, we reconstruct genomes.
-Fix everywhere.
 TODO: Add information about
  <https://www.ncbi.nlm.nih.gov/assembly/GCF_004102775.1/> which has perfect
  matches to (at least) B1A_279 - 284 (one of the starch PULs).